Z2PackDev/Z2Pack/doc/source/examples/fp/vasp.rst

 A first-principles calculation with VASP
 ========================================

+.. warning:

+    The Z2Pack to VASP interface is unsupported.
+Since VASP is a proprietary program that the Z2Pack developers do not have access to, any problems regarding this interface should be directed at VASP support.

+    Pull requests which update the example files are welcome.

 The following is a very basic calculation of Z2 invariants using **VASP** for Bismuth.
 The complete example (including input files) can be found on `GitHub <https://github.com/Z2PackDev/Z2Pack/tree/master/2.1.x/examples/fp/Bi_vasp>`_.